-Shieldfield Art Works launches its new vision and celebrates the people of Shieldfield through a programme of events, an eponymous exhibition and publication.
+Shieldfield Art Works launched its new vision and celebrated the people of Shieldfield through a programme of events, an eponymous exhibition and publication.

 Shieldfield Art Works seeks to further focus its work upon using art as a means of enquiry into the wider world, with a particular focus on art’s relationship to community activism.
 We are an artist-led organisation, primarily funded by the Methodist Church, and founded on values of seeking truth, challenging injustice, social activism and operating for the common good.
 Shieldfield Art Works also underlines our wholehearted commitment to celebrate the community of Shieldfield, an area a few minutes walk from Newcastle city centre, that has undergone rapid developmental change over the past few years.

 Exhibition | 21 May – 6 July